tr3ck3r/linklight/exercises/ansible_tower/8-launch/README.md

-# Exercise 8 - Tower API Job Launch
+# Exercise 8 - Tower API Job Launch (incl.
+Job Slicing)

 We can call into Ansible Tower via the API to run a job template for us.